Princess Tenko: Biography

-She was the subject of controversy after visiting North Korea in April 1998 where she reportedly met the former North Korean leader Kim Jong Il, but she would denied this in interviews out of fear of having serious consequences.
+She was the subject of controversy after visiting North Korea in April 1998 where she reportedly met the former North Korean leader Kim Jong Il, but she would deny this in interviews out of fear of having serious consequences.
 So Tenko would only stated that the purpose of her visit was to perform at the Friendship Art Festival held in Pyongyang and to meet Korean artists there.

 After that Tenko and Kim would meet and they spoke about the world of entertainment and about illusion and also other ordinary things.
 She also noted that Kim was very interested in Japan.
 Kim Jong Il was noted to be a fan of Tenko and owned all eight versions of the Princess Tenko dolls, and he had also ordered the construction of a theater in Pyongyang bearing her name.
 Tenko was later delayed from leaving but was released only when she promised to return to visit soon.

-She would visited North Korea again in 2000 and performed for Kim Jong Il.
+She would visit North Korea again in 2000 and performed for Kim Jong Il.
 During her visit, she fell ill and stayed at the hospital for a month.
 She was asked to stay in North Korea but she refused.

-On July 24, 2007, she performed The Spike Illusion, but that the trick went wrong, causing serious injury.
+On July 24, 2007, she performed The Spike Illusion, but the trick went wrong, causing serious injury.
 After being released, she continued the show for a further thirty minutes before terminating it early at the urgings of her organizers due to her injuries.

 Tenko met Kim Jong Il for the last time at a 2009 dinner party where he reportedly drank several glasses of whisky and later joked around with her.
 She was one of the selected foreigners invited to attend the funeral of Kim Jong Il in December 2011, but she declined.